MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

 ## Recommendations

-- This solution focuses on implementing the whole solution, building blocks, and testing API access from inside and outside API Management's virtual network.
-For details on the API Management virtual network integration process, see [Integrate API Management in an internal VNet with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway).
+- This solution focuses on implementing the whole solution, building blocks, and testing API access from inside and outside the API Management virtual network.
+For details on the API Management virtual network integration process, see [Integrate API Management in an internal VNET with Application Gateway](/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway).

 - Product creation and API configuration in API Management isn't covered here.
-For a comprehensive tutorial, see [this link](/azure/api-management/api-management-howto-add-products).
+For a comprehensive tutorial, see [Tutorial: Create and publish a product](/azure/api-management/api-management-howto-add-products).

 - To communicate with private resources in the back end, Application Gateway and API Management must be in the same virtual network.
 This solution assumes you already have a virtual network set up with your own resources.
 The solution also creates two subnets for Application Gateway and API Management.